mrezabayat/iamsorush/content/posts/create-arrays/index.md

 imageAnchor: "Center" # Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 tags: ["C++"]
 categories: "C++"
-summary: "Different methods to create arrays in C++ are overviewed: c-style array, pointer array, std::vector, std::array, and boost multiarray.
+summary: "Different methods to create arrays in C++ are overviewed: c-style array, pointer array, std::vector, std::array, and Boost multiarray.
 How the memory is managed by each style and also their practical usage is discussed."
 ---

 ## Introduction

-Different methods to create arrays in C++ are overviewed: c-style array, pointer array, std::vector, std::array, and boost multiarray.
+Different methods to create arrays in C++ are overviewed: c-style array, pointer array, std::vector, std::array, and Boost multiarray.
 How the memory is managed by each style and also their practical usage is discussed.

 Non-contiguous containers like list and deque are not studied here.